Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 590 will be 186% faster than the GeForce GTX 1050 Ti overall, due to its greater data rate. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 590 is 186% faster than the GeForce GTX 1050 Ti in general, because of its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 590 is quite a bit (about 25%) faster with regards to AF than the GeForce GTX 1050 Ti. (explain)
+Texel RateThe GeForce GTX 590 should be a lot (approximately 25%) better at AF than the GeForce GTX 1050 Ti. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 590 is the winner, by a large margin. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GTX 590 is superior to the GeForce GTX 1050 Ti, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison